yuummmer/fairy-core/docs/index.md

 # FAIRy-core Documentation

 Welcome!
-This folder contains the main docs for FAIRy-core, the local-first validation engine for FAIR, AI-ready research data.
+This folder contains the main docs for FAIRy-core, the local-first validation engine for FAIR research data.

 If you're new, start with: